Richmond Violent Crimes Attorney

 - Sexual battery – Class 1 misdemeanor

-Criminal charges are not easy to handle, especially when they involve accusations for violent or serious offenses like murder, child abuse, or rape.
+Criminal charges are not easy to handle, especially when they involve accusations of severe or violent offenses like murder, child abuse, or rape.
 At Airington Law, we will provide compassionate and assertive legal representation as we put a diverse team on your case to strategize a unique defense.
-It can be hard to talk about your allegations, but we aim to foster a welcoming and open-minded environment to discuss your legal options.
+It can be hard to discuss your allegations, but we aim to foster a welcoming and open-minded environment to discuss your legal options.

 “Overall an excellent experience with all the employees .
 They made everything so simple, kept me updated, and very responsive to my emails.
 At the time I was living in FL and handled my case without needing me to go their office in VA.”- Rocio R.